cfreude/agroeco-mts3/README.md

 ```
 Plants correspond to entities.
 The surfaces are typically light-sensitive plant organs like leafs.
 Each surface should be associated with a sensor that measures the irradiance exposure (summed all over the surface).
 Each surface is represented as a set of triangles which are given by vertex indices.
 After the section with entities, a list of vertices with 3D coordinates is provided.

+Per convention the up-direction is defined +Y and noth is -Z.

 **Result irradiance data format**
 The resulting irradiances per surface need to be sent back as a simple array of floats preserving the order of the surfaces in the request.